Pharmaceutical Industry News

 The history of bioprocessing is also a story of happy accidents.
 Archaeologists believe that cheese-making began as a side-effect of early man storing and transporting milk in bladders made from the stomachs of cows and other cud-chewing animals.
 These inherently contain rennet, which would eventually cause the milk to curdle.

-There is evidence of cheese being consumed as early as 5,000 BCE in various parts of Europe as well as Central Asia, the Middle East and the Sahara.
+There is evidence of cheese being consumed as early as 5,000 BCE in various parts of Europe, as well as Central Asia, the Middle East and the Sahara.

 The first-known leavened bread dates back to around 1000 BCE, in Egypt.
-Again, this may have happened by accident as they were mixing water, grain and yeast to make beer – and got the proportions wrong which, instead, produced bread.
+Again, this may have happened by accident as they were mixing water, grain, and yeast to make beer, and got the proportions wrong, which instead produced bread.

 So, we now had all the cheese and wine, beer and bread we needed for a good ploughman’s lunch.

-As they were sitting in The Caveman and Sabretooth, toasting their success and discussing the history of bioprocessing so far, those canny pre-history chemists realised that the key ingredient in all these processes was yeast.
+As they were sitting in The Caveman and Sabretooth, toasting their success and discussing the history of bioprocessing so far, those canny prehistoric chemists realised that the key ingredient in all these processes was yeast.

 The yeast species Saccharomyces Cerevisiae converts carbohydrates to carbon dioxide and alcohol through fermentation.